Feel the View

 Ford in Italy, together with agency GTB Rome, teams up with Aedo, a local start-up that creates devices for people with visual impairments.
 Together they design a prototype device that attaches to a car window and decodes the landscape outside, allowing visually impaired passengers to experience it with the tip of their fingers.

 The device transforms the flat surface of a car window into a tactile display.
 The prototype captures photos via an integrated camera and converts them into haptic sensory stimuli.
+Here, “haptic” means tactile patterns you can feel with your fingertips.
 The result is not primarily visual.
 It is perceptible through touch and hearing.

 Why this matters as accessible experience design